heyouwei2021/AI-competitiveness/README.md

 # AI-competitiveness
-This research measures AI competitiveness by patents and papers.
+This research measures national AI competitiveness by using patents(PASTAT) and papers(OpenAlex).
 Contents will be uploaded later.